NxPKG/khulnasoft-docs/content/support/More Dashboard Apps/Cloudflare Custom Pages/Configuring Custom Pages (Error and Challenge).md

 ## Step 1: Create a custom page

-Before adding a custom error page to your Cloudflare account, you will need to design, code, and host that page on your own web server.
+Before adding a custom error page to your Khulnasoft account, you will need to design, code, and host that page on your own web server.

 You can use the following custom error template to start building your page: